droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

     --end-n-clients=20 \
     --duration=30 \
     --interval=10 \
-    --request-patterns-file=$PWD/patterns-2nodes.json \
+    --request-patterns-file=$PWD/patterns.json \
-    --default-host=192.168.100.50 \
+    --default-hosts=192.168.100.50,192.168.100.51 \
     --default-port=10042 \
     --output-path=$PWD/droonga-result-2nodes.csv
 ~~~

-Note that the path to the patterns file is changed.
+Note that two hosts are specified via the `--default-hosts` option.

-To simulate a load balancer, you should distribute requests for both endpoints.
+If you send all requests to single endpoint, `droonga-http-server` will become a bottleneck, because it works as a single process for now.
+Moreover, `droonga-http-server` and `droonga-engine` will scramble for CPU resources.
+To measure the performance of your Droonga cluster effectively, you should average out CPU load per capita.

+Of course, on the production environment, it should be done by a load balancer, but It's a hassle to set up a load balancer for just benchmarking.
+Instead, you can specify multiple endpoint host names as a comma-separated list for the `--default-hosts` option.

-Moreover, the path to the result file also changed.
+And, the path to the result file also changed.

 #### Benchmark Droonga with three nodes